Medicare can be confusing, but some baseline knowledge can go a long way.

 A spouse’s plan: If your spouse is working and has health insurance, you might be eligible for coverage through their employer plan.

 COBRA: The Consolidated Omnibus Budget Reconciliation Act (COBRA), is a 1985 law that allows individuals and families to stay on a company’s group health insurance plan, even after voluntary or involuntary job loss.
 Companies with 20 or more employees must allow employees to continue coverage under COBRA, but only for a period of 18 to 36 months.
 When you turn age 65 and become eligible for Medicare, COBRA is not a reason to qualify for an SEP.
-Medicare is primary and COBRA would be secondary coverage and will only pay as if Medicare paid first.
+Medicare is primary coverage and COBRA would be secondary coverage, and it will only pay as if Medicare paid first.

 Private insurance through a federal or state marketplace: The Affordable Care Act created insurance marketplaces.